Finbarr Clancy: Early career

 Clancy made his debut at age ten, playing the banjo and singing.
 In the mid-1990s, he toured the United States and Ireland with the Clancy Brothers.
 He sang and played 5 string banjo, electric bass and flute with the group, which consisted at the time of Bobby, Paddy, and Liam Clancy and Finbarr's cousin, singer-songwriter Robbie O'Connell.
 As part of this group, Finbarr appeared in the Clancy Brothers' filmed "Farewell to Ireland" performance in early 1996, which has since been released on DVD.

 Later in 1996, after Liam Clancy and Robbie O'Connell left the band, Clancy began touring with his father, uncle Paddy, and American musician Eddie Dillon in the final Clancy Brothers line-up.
 After Paddy Clancy's death in 1998, Finbarr continued to perform with his father as part of The Clancys and Eddie Dillon.
 He also performed on four albums with his father before Bobby Clancy's death in 2002.
 In the mid-2000s, Clancy performed in a group with Dillon and Mark Fitzpatrick.

 The High Kings

 In 2008, Clancy joined the new Irish ballad group, The High Kings, along with Martin Furey, Darren Holden, and Brian Dunphy.
-The group's first, self-titled album reached number two on the Billboard World Music chart.
+The group's first, eponymous album reached number two on the Billboard World Music chart.
 In 2013, The High Kings signed with Sony Music.

 As part of The High Kings, Clancy has performed before the presidents of the United States and the Republic of Ireland and has appeared on numerous television programs.
 In addition to singing, he usually plays the guitar and sometimes the banjo with the group.